 The Winchester Silvertip and Federal Hydra-Shok are older designs, and the Silvertip was also implicated in one of the most notorious FBI shootout failures of all time.
 But many trainers still recommend these brands – and quite possibly if you live in a small town, one of these will be the only brand easily available to you.

-If you want to do more deep evaluation, here are helpful, easy-to-follow photos and lab test results on various ammo, courtesy of Morgan Johnson, one of the helpful folk who reviewed this article.
+If you want to do more deep evaluation, there are helpful, easy-to-follow photos and lab test results on various ammo online.
 For a list of specific recommendations in our chosen calibers, look here.